Neva Enfilade of the Winter Palace

-The Neva Enfilade of the Winter Palace, St Petersburg, is a series of three large halls arranged in an enfilade along the palace's massive facade facing the River Neva.
+The Neva Enfilade of the Winter Palace in Saint Petersburg, Russia, is a series of three large halls arranged in an enfilade along the palace's massive facade facing the River Neva.

 Originally designed as a series of five state rooms by the architect Francesco Rastrelli in 1753, they were transformed into an enfilade of three vast halls in 1790 by Giacomo Quarenghi.
 Following a fire in 1837 they were rebuilt under the direction of Vasily Stasov.
 Frequently used as the palace ballrooms, they formed a processional route, and were the focus of the imperial court.
 In 1915, the last Tsar, Nicholas II, had the enfilade transformed into a military hospital.
 Following the Russian Revolution of 1917, the enfilade, along with the remainder of the building, has been used as a series of exhibition halls of the State Hermitage Museum.